FAQ: Equine Herpesvirus (EHV)

 5. What are some of the signs of EHV?

 After infection, the incubation period may be as short as 24 hours, is typically 4-6 days, but can be longer.
 EHV-1 typically causes a biphasic (two-phase) fever peaking on day 1 or 2 and again on day 6 or 7.
 With respiratory infections there is often serous or mucoid nasal and ocular discharge, but not a lot of coughing.
 There may be some persistent enlargement of submandibular lymph nodes (lymph nodes under the jaw).
 With the neurologic form, there are typically minimal respiratory signs, fever (rectal temperature greater than 101.5 degrees F) being the only warning sign.
 Neurologic disease appears suddenly and is usually rapidly progressing, reaching its peak intensity within 24 to 48 hours from onset of initial neurologic signs.
+It is also pertinent to mention that horses may develop EHM even without any preceding fever and/or respiratory signs.
 Clinical signs of the neurologic disease may include:

 - Hind limb weakness